-Note: The orifice code number indicates the equivalent single orifice diameter in 1/32 inch increments.
-A plus sign following this number indicates equivalent diameters 1/64 inch greater than that indicated by the numbering system (e. g., No. 4 indicates an equivalent orifice diameter of 4/32 of an inch; a No. 4+, 9/64 of an inch).
+For equivalent orifice diameters, see Table 1.
+The orifice code number indicates the equivalent single orifice diameter in 1/32-inch increments.
+A plus sign following this number indicates equivalent diameters 1/64 inch greater than that indicated by the numbering system (e.g., No. 4 indicates an equivalent orifice diameter of 4/32 of an inch; a No. 4+, 9/64 of an inch).

-- \165.
+- 1645.
+Discharge nozzles shall be provided with frangible discs or blow-out caps where clogging by foreign materials is likely.
+These devices shall provide an unobstructed opening upon system operation. - 165.
 Pipe and Orifice Size Determination.
 Pipe sizes and orifice areas shall be selected on the basis of calculations to deliver the required rate of flow at each nozzle. - 1651.
 The following equation or curves developed therefrom shall be used to determine the pressure drop in the pipe line: